EV LEGISLATION GUIDE

 • Transparent pricing — prices must be displayed clearly per kWh before the session starts.
 Session fees, connection fees, and time-based fees must be disclosed.
 Hidden fees or unclear pricing are prohibited.

-• Availability — operators of rapid chargers (50kW+) must maintain 99% annual availability and publish availability data.
-Failure to maintain availability exposes operators to enforcement action by OZEV or the CMA.
+• Availability — operators of rapid charging networks (50kW+) must maintain 99% annual availability and publish availability data.
+Failure to do so exposes operators to enforcement action.

 • Data reporting — operators must submit data to the National Charge Point Registry (NCPR), including charge point location, power rating, connector type, status, and pricing.
 This data is publicly accessible and used by navigation apps.